DanieleZambetti97/ProjectMoana/README.md

 # ProjectMoana

-PorjectMoana is a Julia program for converting .
+PorjectMoana is a Julia program for converting PFM images into HDR images such as JPEG and PNG formats.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+1)

 ```bash
 pip install foobar